NVIDIA/aistore/docs/performance.md

  - /docs/performance.md/
 ---

 AIStore is all about performance.
 It's all about performance and reliability, to be precise.
-An assortment of tips and recommendations that you find in this text - will help.
-It'll go a long way to ensure that AIS _does_ deliver.
+An assortment of tips and recommendations that you find in this text will go a long way to ensure that AIS _does_ deliver.

 But first, here's an important consideration: